juliastic/ez-aoe-details/README.md

 It aims at understanding how player behaviour varies based on skill level, for me a more thourough explanation, see [the project Summary](SUMMARY.md).

+## Data Structure
+Data is passed as dictionary through the different classes.
+All player relevant data is stored in a `player.Player` instance.
+The players are hold in their respecitve `analysis.Analysis` classes which are again part of `analysis.MultipleAnalyses`  There, the relevant data for every timestamp is calculated and stored, e.g. `{0: {'units': {Economy: 0, Military: 0}, 'buildings: {Economy: 0, Military: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}}}`

+After all analyses have been concluded, the data from all players from the same skill levels are averaged and a dictionary with relevant calculations is created, e.g. ` {'low': {120: {'units': {Economy: 4.8, Military: 0.05}, 'buildings': {Economy: 0.1, Military: 0.05, Wall: 0.0}, 'action_move_coordinates': {'x': 17.178742296106446, 'y': 24.073642806206504, 'count': 564}, 'action_unit_coordinates': {'x': 0.0, 'y': 0.0, 'count': 0}}}}`.
+The key is a specific timestamp, the subkeys store the average amount of units/action location for this timestamp.
+Count is required for the coordinate calculations since all coordinates are added and later divided by their number of frequency.

+In order to calculate the average research time of technologies and effective actions per minute (i.e. moving units, attacking), a similar approach is utlised.
+The average research time for all players is stored.
+In the end, the total resarch time is divided by the number of players who have research the technology: `{'eapm': {'pro': 45.921025117599676, 'high': 44.40773592782665, 'middle': 29.72721939895853, 'low': 16.29198645698805}, 'technologies': {'pro': {Economy: {Loom: 367.25, Feudal Age: 463.6, Double Bit Axe: 639.8421052631579}}}`.

+All relevant averaging calculations happen in `analysis.MultipleAnalysis.compute_average_results_for_type()`.
+The data points are then visualised in the graphs.
 ### Supported Visualisations
-* average eAPM
+* Average eAPM
-* average villagers queued over the course of a game with average age up times
+* Average villagers queued over the course of a game with average age up times
-* average villagers queued over the course of a game with key economy research
+* Average villagers queued over the course of a game with key economy research
-* average military units queued over the course of a game with key military research
+* Average military units queued over the course of a game with key military research
-* average military buildings built over the course of a game
+* Average military buildings built over the course of a game
-* average pallisade walls built over the course of a game
+* Average pallisade walls built over the course of a game
-* average occurence of attacking actions in game
+* Average occurence of attacking actions in game
-* average distance of moving actions from starting position
+* Average distance of moving actions from starting position
-* average distance of attacking actions (i.e., formation, attacking or patrol) from starting position
+* Average distance of attacking actions (i.e., formation, attacking or patrol) from starting position
 ### Implemented CSV Content
 * Military count for all timestamps
 * Villager count for all timestamps